kyberdrb/Windows_tutorials/Windows_and_Office_as_a_Precious_Gift/Universal_clean_offline_Microsoft_Windows_and_Microsoft_Office_activation_procedure_with_KMS_server_in_a_local_Docker_container.md

 1. Allow ping messages to verify if the bidirectional communication is possible and Windows host and Alpine Linux WSL machine are mutually reachable

-        ip route

-        ip addr show dev eth0
+    Btw. pinging the WSL2 machine from Windows 11 gets the response.

+    ping: `Windows 11 host ---> WSL2 machine` - succeeds
+    ping: `WSL2 machine    -X-> Windows 11 host` - fails

+Find the IP address of the Windows host by running below command in PowerShell/Command Prompt:

+        ipconfig /all

+Go to the Alpine Linux WSL machine and run a continuous ping from the WSL machine to the IP address of the Windows host found in the previous step

         su -c "ping 192.168.0.15"

-Allow ping echo and response messages in Windows Firewall.
-Go to Inbound rules.
-It's sufficient to enable the rule with the name `Core Networking Diagnostics - ICMP Echo Request (ICMPv4-In)` for `Private, Public` profiles.
-For complete setup, allow also the rule with the same name for the `Domain` profile.
+Allow ping echo and response messages in Windows Firewall by enabling firewall rules to ping Windows 11 host from WSL2 machine.
+Go to `Settings > Privacy & security > Firewall & network protection > Advanced settings > Inbound rules`.
+Sort the services by `Name` column for faster navigation.
+It's sufficient to enable the rule with the name `Core Networking Diagnostics - ICMP Echo Request (ICMPv4-In)` for `Private, Public` profiles by right-clicking on the rule and clicking on `Enable Rule`.
+For complete setup, enable also the rule with the same name for the `Domain` profile.
+As soon as you enable the ICMP rule, the ping from the WSL machine starts to show connectivity immediately.

 Sources: